alexandrebenkendorf/odoo-helper/Troubleshooting.md

 ## The style compilation failed, see the error below.
 Your recent actions may be the cause, please try reverting the changes you made.

-This error happened to me when I edited assets (scss and js) from the web editor and, for some reason, only the SQL were restored.
+This error happened to me when I edited the assets (scss and js) from the web editor and, for some reason, only the SQL were restored from a backup.

 ```
 The style compilation failed, see the error below.
 Your recent actions may be the cause, please try reverting the changes you made.